emcrawford1/react-rotating-carousel-test/README.md

 # React Carousel Test

-This repository is a testing ground for a rotating carousel library I plan to create for React.
+This repository is a testing ground for a rotating carousel library I plan to create in React.